Ash1eyC0des/bill-trackr/README.md

 # Who is this for?

-- It's for beginners & intermediates with little more experience, to help understand the various aspects of building a node app with some complex features
+-Created to help keep track of monthly bills and expenses.
+Carefully designed to be eye-catching and easy to use.

 ---

 # Packages/Dependencies used

-bcrypt, connect-mongo, dotenv, ejs, express, express-flash, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local, validator
+express, mongoose, passport, express-sessions, connect-mongo, express-flash,morgan, dotenv, ejs,  morgan, nodemon, passport-local, and validator

 ---